htetpaihtun/docker-for-my-friends/chapter-5/README.md

 But there's argument saying sometimes rich-feature images/containers are better overall.
 So, we also need to maintain necessary (or potentially important) features untouched while reducing it's image size.

-Dockerfile contains INSTRUCTIONS and METADATA for our images.
+Dockerfile contains instructions for our images.
+There are kinds those manipulate filesystem and those doesn't and just provide metadata.
-- INSTRUCTIONS are the ones that add extra layers on top of other images since they manipulate with our image filesystem.
+- First ones add extra layers on top of other images since they manipulate with our image filesystem.
 (We learnt about docker images' filesystem nature in previous chapter).
 You will see them adding extra layer per instruction directly with `docker inspect --format "{{.RootFS.Layers}}"` command.
-- METADATA are the ones that defines how our appilcation should be started and running and exited and also provides additional information about our images.
+- Second ones defines our appilcation should be started and running and exited and also provides additional data about our images.
-These kind doesn't directly add layers to our images but you can see that took place with `docker history` command.
+These kinds doesn't directly add layers to our images but you can see that took place with `docker history` command.

+Also Dockerfile is helpful in self-documenting since Dockerfile provides overview information over our application.
+It's very easy when you are doing a lot of microservices since Dockerfiles are easy to read and understand.

 Let's dive further..